 23. Where are you going?

-This is a normal question which a cop asks while stopping you on the road.
+This is a normal question which a police officer asks while stopping you on the road.
 Even at the airport security counter, the purpose of your travel will be asked about.
 Based on how you respond, the agent will start thinking about you.
 I know a Muslim who spent time in lockup and had the FBI called to investigate him because he did not give a proper answer.
 Make sure you have a clear, precise idea.
 Trying to be friendly and volunteering information which is not being asked may be used against you.
 Young persons sporting a beard and wearing Hijab are likely to be stopped more often.
-In New York according to a Columbia University report 29% Muslim students in public school have been stopped by police because of profiling.
+In New York, according to a Columbia University report, 29 percent of Muslim students in public school have been stopped by police because of profiling.

 24. What will you be doing?